Fab-is-insane/Discord-RPC/README.md

 # Other
 1) You can delete this README.md file after downloading code.
-2) If any issues or suggestions pls tell me in Issues.
+2) If any issues or error, you can tell me in [Issues](https://github.com/Fab-is-insane/Discord-RPC/issues)